muggy8/improbable/have-and-havenot/9nyC33pA.md

 The current summoning ended in failure, the previous summoning ended in death by illness.

-I really didn't have much options left to begin with and just when I thought there was hope when I found the hero summoning ritual, the whole plan started falling apart with 2 back-to-back failures right from the start.
+I really didn't have much options left to begin with and just when I thought there was hope when I found the champion summoning ritual, the whole plan started falling apart with 2 back-to-back failures right from the start.

 I'm physically able to perform a few more summoning but is that even worth it at this point?

-One more would lower the number of P-Particles I have to the range of just above level 4 and at that point, the only thing I can do is to rely on summoning a successful hero to save my daughter.
+One more would lower the number of P-Particles I have to the range of just above level 4 and at that point, the only thing I can do is to rely on successfully summoning a champion to save my daughter.

 But given how risky summoning rituals can be, is it even worth it to continue?